You Earned a Ticket!

 How much time do students actually spend learning?

-Of course, the true instructional school year is significantly shorter than it seems because not all school hours are instructional hours.
-A considerable amount of of instruction time is lost to the “overhead” of school events, assemblies, testing days, birthday celebrations and the like.
+The true instructional value of a school year is significantly less than it seems because not all school hours are instructional hours.
+A considerable amount of time is consumed by distractions like setting up, moving around, settling in, holding school events, assemblies, testing days, birthday celebrations, and the like.

-In the Great Recession, many California school districts cut five days from their school calendar.
+In the Great Recession (~2008-09), many California school districts cut five days from their school calendar.
 Which five?
-Special days like testing days, assemblies, and birthdays tend to be preserved.
+Not special days like testing days, assemblies, and birthday celebrations — those tend to be preserved.
 Almost by definition, the days lost were ordinary, unremarkable days with nothing special going on except teaching and learning.

 Is instructional time the same for everyone?

-The answer, unfortunately, is no. School districts serving California’s highest-need students are more likely to have their school year cut in a recession.
-Low-income students and students of color are also far more likely to lose days of instruction through school suspensions.
-These students need additional instruction time to bridge the achievement gap, since they have fewer opportunities to learn outside the school environment.
+In recession conditions, school districts that serve California's highest-need students are more likely to have their school year cut.
+Low-income students and students of color are also more likely to lose days of instruction through school suspensions.

 Time for relationships